ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesSharingApi.md

 <a id="changefileowner"></a>
 # **ChangeFileOwner**
-> FileEntryArrayWrapper ChangeFileOwner (ChangeOwnerRequestDto? changeOwnerRequestDto = null)
+> FileEntryBaseArrayWrapper ChangeFileOwner (ChangeOwnerRequestDto? changeOwnerRequestDto = null)

-Changes the owner of the file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/change-file-owner/).